dohliam/stream2chromecast/README.md

 To transcode and stream unsupported media files to a Chromecast.
     (This requires either ffmpeg or avconv to be installed.
-See Dependencies.)
+See Installation.)

         stream2chromecast.py -transcode my_mpeg_file.mpg